Manitoba Justice: Manitoba Police Commission

 The Manitoba Police Commission (MPC) provides advice to the Justice Minister on regulations that deal with police operations and conduct.
-The current Commission was established on 15 November 2010, as per section 6 of Manitoba's Police Services Act,Police Services Act. and is also a member of the Manitoba Association of Chiefs of Police, the Canadian Association of Police Governance, and the Canadian Association of Civilian Oversight of Law Enforcement.
+The current Commission was established on 15 November 2010, as per section 6 of Manitoba's Police Services Act, and is also a member of the Manitoba Association of Chiefs of Police, the Canadian Association of Police Governance, and the Canadian Association of Civilian Oversight of Law Enforcement.

 The Commission is currently chaired by David Asper.

 All police boards and commissions in Manitoba are required by law to submit an annual report to the MRC.
 There are 10 municipal police boards and 1 First Nation police commission in Manitoba: